briebug/ngrx-auto-entity/projects/ngrx-auto-entity/README.md

 # NgRX Auto-Entity

 Automatic entities for [@ngrx](https://github.com/ngrx/platform)!
-With this library, you can take the weight off your plate, and get back to business!
+Simplifying reactive state!

 **NOTE: NgRX Auto-Entity is currently a _beta_ library.
 It is in flux as we continue to refine and enhance it's functionality, identify and eliminate bugs, optimize it's performance.
 If you